ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.echarts/README.md

 * (bluefox) Implemented custom texts for true and false values

 ### 1.4.5 (2023-02-16)
-* (bluefox) Allowed to copy only the web URLs in the preview
+* (bluefox) Allowed copying only the web URLs in the preview
 * (bluefox) Corrected boolean charts

 ### 1.4.3 (2023-02-15)